 The present Members of the Committee are Company Secretary and Compliance Officer of the Company, and the General Manager of M/s.
 KFin Technologies Private Limited, the Registrars and Share Transfer Agents.
-Committee met 10 times during the year 2019-2020.
-All the applications for share transfers received during the year 2019-2020 have been approved.
+There were no share transfers request during the year 2020-21.

-(xiv)Legal Proceedings
+(xiv) Legal Proceedings